BranchMetrics/android-branch-deep-linking-attribution/README.md

 });
 ```

-There are other methods which exclude tag and data if you don't want to pass those.
+There are other methods which exclude tags and data if you don't want to pass those.
 Explore the autocomplete functionality.

 **Note**
 You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the params JSONObject: